PixarV/terraform-provider-r4/docs/resources/paas_service.md

 * `replication_mode` - (Optional) The replication mode in the _Patroni_ cluster.
     * _Valid values:_ `asynchronous`, `synchronous`, `synchronous_strict`
     * _Constraints:_ The parameter must be set if `high_availability` is `true`
-* `shared_buffers` - (Optional) The amount of memory, in bytes (multiple of 1 KiB), the database server uses for shared memory buffers.
+* `shared_buffers` - (Optional) The amount of memory (in bytes, multiple of 1 KiB) the database server uses for shared memory buffers.
     * _Valid values:_ From 128 to 8589934584 KiB
   For more information about the parameter, see the [PostgreSQL documentation][doc-shared_buffers].
 * `user` - (Optional, Editable) List of PostgreSQL users with parameters.
 The maximum number of users is 1000.
   The structure of this block is [described below](#postgresql-user).
-* `version` - (Required) The version to install.
-  The list of supported versions is available in the [user documentation][pgsql-version].
 * `wal_buffers` - (Optional) The amount of shared memory in 8 KiB pages used for WAL data not yet written to a volume.
     * _Valid values:_ From 8 to 262143
 * `wal_keep_segments` - (Optional) The minimum number of log files segments that must be kept in the _pg_xlog_ directory, in case a standby server needs to fetch them for streaming replication.
     * _Valid values:_ From 0 to 2147483647
     * _Constraints:_ This parameter is relevant only for PostgreSQL version 12

-* `work_mem` - (Optional) The base maximum amount of memory, in bytes (multiple of 1 KiB), to be used by a query operation (such as a sort or hash table) before writing to temporary disk files.
+* `work_mem` - (Optional) The base maximum amount of memory (in bytes, multiple of 1 KiB) to be used by a query operation (such as a sort or hash table) before writing to temporary disk files.
     * _Valid values:_ From 64 to 2147483647 KiB

 ### PostgreSQL database

 ~> **Note** All the parameters in the `database` block are editable.

-The `database` block has the following structure:
+The `database` block structure is described below.

+The following arguments are required:

+* `name` - (Required) The database name.

+The following arguments are optional:

 * `backup_enabled` - (Optional) Indicates whether backup is enabled for the database.
     * _Default value:_ `false`